microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 Assert-WinGetPackageManager
 ```

-If the current version of WinGet is installed correctly this will return without error.
-This does
+If the current version of WinGet is installed correctly, the command returns without error.
-not upgrade WinGet to the latest version.

 ### Example 2: Check if latest stable version is installed